BUILT TO COMMEMORATE VICTORY OVER NAPOLEON BONAPERTE

 A MONUMENT TO VICTORY

 There are several monuments around the world commemorating victories against the once mighty armies of French usurper Napoleon Bonaparte.
-Few people acknowledge, however, that one was built in Limassol in 1825.
-Founded by a Turkish Cypriot veteran of war, the Jami Jedid Mosque, situated in the heart of Limassol, commemorates one such victory.
-Acting as a tribute, the landmark represents a collaboration of Ottoman, Egyptian, and Cypriot forces that stood firm against the odds.
-These men proudly took on and defeated the might of the French Emperor’s armies at the siege of Acre.
+Few people acknowledge, however, that one was built in the heart of Limassol in 1825.
+Founded by a Turkish Cypriot veteran of war, the Jami Jedid Mosque commemorates one such victory.
+This landmark commemorates a collaboration of Ottoman, Egyptian, and Cypriot forces that all stood firm against the odds to gain victory during the siege of Acre.
+It was built in honour of these men, and it remains a symbol of the Cypriot fighting spirit.Â

 THE SEIGE OF ACRE